 What You Should Know

-Noodles is generally considered safe for dogs to eat.
-As with any treat, moderation is key — it should complement a balanced diet rather than replace regular dog food.
+Noodles are generally considered safe for dogs to eat.
+As with any treat, moderation is key — they should complement a balanced diet rather than replace regular dog food.
 If your dog has never tried noodles before, start with a small portion and keep an eye out for any unusual reactions.